A terminal diagnosis

 But somehow you have to work out a way to move on without an answer; because there is no answer to that question.
 Talking to other people in a similar situation can really help you to keep your perspective and perhaps even come to terms with what is happening.
 While that is your priority, try to do as many things as possible that make you happy.
 While you are able, get outdoors or meet up with friends.
 If you find things too exhausting, watch some TV of places you want to visit; listen to audiobooks instead of reading books if you find reading tiresome.
 At such times, small things can bring you moments of joy.

 Prioritise what is most important, plan it and do it.
-If you have always harboured a dream to see Venice, book a trip for next week or next month, not next year.
+If you have always dreamed of seeing Venice, book a trip for next week or next month, not next year.
 Now could be the time to plan that holiday of a lifetime.
 Perhaps sort out all those old photos and make a memory book.
 Visit old friends.
 Write a journal full of notes to leave to your family.
 If it’s your thing, why not organise a party?

 What to expect

-You will also need to decide on some key practical issues including where you want to die and who you will want with you.
-Find out the options available to you: at home, in hospital, in a hospice.
+You will also need to decide on key practical issues, including where you want to die and who you want with you.
+Find out the options available: at home, in a hospital, or in a hospice.

 Sorting out your estate

 Everyone should have a Will, so if you don’t have one, do it now.
 Don’t assume that you don’t need a Will if your affairs are straightforward; having a proper legal document will make arrangements much simpler and quicker for your loved ones.
 You can use a solicitor, the most expensive option but advisable if your affairs are complex, or a Will-writing service, which usually charges a fixed price.
 Alternatively, you can simply write your own Will but do sign and date it in front of two independent witnesses, who should also add their names, signatures, occupations and addresses to the Will.
 Please keep it safe and make sure someone knows where it is.